getodk/central-backend/docs/api.md

 #### Retrieving Form XML [GET /v1/projects/{projectId}/forms/{xmlFormId}.xml]

 To get only the XML of the `Form` rather than all of the details with the XML as one of many properties, just add `.xml` to the end of the request URL.
-This endpoint primarily exists so that OpenRosa survey clients have a way to directly retrieve the XML.

 + Response 200 (application/xml)
     + Body